GowthamGajini/climate_now/README.md

 - Ran `rails generate rspec:install` to set up RSpec in this project.
 - Run `rspec` or `bundle exec rspec` to execute testcases

+## Browser based testing
+- Capybara is used for browser-based/system tests.
+Before running system tests, ensure Capybara is installed

 ## Note

 - Created a simple HomeController for the landing page.